-Probable Cause Co Corrective Action encountered an unexpected problem.
-1. Close the unresponsive Web browser, reopen the browser, and log on again as administrator.
+Probable Cause Corrective Action The web browser encountered an unexpected problem.
+1. Close the unresponsive web browser, reopen the browser, and log back in as administrator.
 2. If this does not work, try again using the IP address of a Deskset that is connected to the PC you are using.
-3. If this does not work, try closing the browser and waiting 10 minutes before logging on again.
+3. If this does not work, try closing the browser and waiting 10 minutes before logging back in.